 People from various countries have entered New Zealand at different times either as migrants or refugees, making New Zealand a land of immigrants.

-The principle of cultural diversity in 'The New Zealand Curriculum' encourages schools to ensure that their inclusive practices include valuing the cultural diversity of all individual students.
+The principle of cultural diversity in 'The New Zealand Curriculum' encourages schools to ensure that their practices include valuing the cultural diversity of all individual students.

 Questions for discussion